wikimedia/pywikibot/tests/README.rst

 write operations successfully.
 These **will** write to the wikis, and they should always only write to 'test' wikis.

-These 'write' tests are disabled by default, and currently can not be run on Travis or AppVeyor as they require interaction using a terminal.
+These 'write' tests are disabled by default, and currently cannot be run on Travis or AppVeyor as they require interaction using a terminal.
 Also enabling them won't enable 'edit failure' tests.